elle-shika/Churny-Jane-Doe/README.md

 > Churn Jane Doe is an anonymous identity for any of Telco's customers likely to churn

-## What exactly was I doing?
+## What exactly am I doing?
 This project is a predictive machine learning problem which leverages on classification algorithm(s) to achieve the business objective at hand.

+## What tools do I need?
+This is a python project and the various **relevant libraries and modules** needed for this project can be found list in the requirements.txt file within this repository.

-## Where were the clues?
+## Where are the clues?
-The data for this project is in a csv format from three different sources (Microsoft SQL server, GitHub, and OneDrive) The following describes the columns present in the data.
+The data for this project were derived from three different sources (Microsoft SQL server, GitHub, and OneDrive)  in csv format and are located in *dataset* within this repository.
+The following describes the columns present in the data.

 **Gender** -- Whether the customer is a male or a female